-Before Contentstack, PhotoBox managed day-to-day content with an in-house, legacy CMS paired with an o-the-shelf solution.
-The result was an inecient CMS that was difficult to use and didn’t meet the needs of the PhotoBox content team.
-Though the CMS included a variety of convenient features, like scheduling, they didn’t always work.
-Even simple tasks like uploading a photo proved to be frustrating.
-This resulted in a heavily manual process that needed active monitoring outside of regular working hours.
+Before Contentstack, PhotoBox managed content with an in-house, legacy CMS paired with an off-the-shelf solution.
+The result was an inefficient CMS that was difficult to use and error-prone.
+Simple tasks like “scheduling” didn’t always work.
 There was no convenient way for PhotoBox to bring content to new channels due to monolithic applications that made structural changes a long and arduous process.

-PhotoBox needed a solution it could quickly implement during the off season that would be up and running by the holiday rush.
+PhotoBox needed a solution they could quickly implement by the holiday rush.
 The ideal solution involved moving part of the site to a framework that was easier to manage on the technical side, as well as on the content production and editing side.

-The instability of the site was limiting for PhotoBox and it needed a CMS that would enable both technical and business teams to focus on their respective roles, code and content.
+They needed a CMS that enabled both technical and business teams to focus on their respective roles, code, and content.
 The new system needed to be intuitive, user-friendly, and feature a single platform that could deliver content to both mobile and web.
-It also needed to support the rich set of functionality maintained on its old CMS, something most cloud platforms didn’t offer.
+It also needed to support the rich set of functionality maintained on its old CMS.